-If your image operating system (OS) is not supported by Alibaba Cloud and cloud-int cannot be installed, you can select Customized Linux when importing a customized image.
-Alibaba Cloud regards the customized Linux image as an unrecognized operating system type and lacks necessary standard configuration information for ECS instance start for the first time.
-In this case, you need to add a parsing script to the customized image by following the instructions provided in this document before importing the image, so as to facilitate automatic configuration of the instance at the first start.
+If your selected OS is not supported by Alibaba Cloud, and cloud-int cannot be installed, you can select Customized Linux when importing a customized image.
+Alibaba Cloud will then regard the customized Linux image as an unrecognized OS type (that is, it lacks necessary standard configuration information for ECS instance start for the first time).
+In this case, you need to add a parsing script to the customized image before importing the image, so as to facilitate automatic configuration of the instance at the first start.

-- The first partition of the customized Linux image must be writable. - The first partition type of the customized Linux image must be FAT32, EXT2, EXT3, EXT4, or UFS. - The size of the virtual file of the customized Linux image must be larger than 5 GiB. - Security requirements for customized Linux images are as follows: - There is no high-risk vulnerability that can be remotely exploited. - When you log on to an instance for the first time through the Management Terminal of the ECS console, you must change the initial default password if there is any.
-You can operate on the instance only after changing the password. - There is no default SSH private key pair.
+- The first partition of the customized Linux image must be writable. - The first partition type of the customized Linux image must be FAT32, EXT2, EXT3, EXT4, or UFS. - The size of the virtual file of the customized Linux image must be larger than 5 GiB. - Security requirements for customized Linux images are as follows: - There is no high-risk vulnerability that can be remotely exploited. - When you log on to an instance for the first time through the Management Terminal of the ECS console, you must change the initial default password (if there is any) before performing subsequent actions. - There is no default SSH private key pair.
 The initial SSH private key pair must be randomly generated by Alibaba Cloud.

-- Create the aliyun\custom\image directory in the root directory of the first image partition.
-When the instance that is created using the customized Linux image is started for the first time, Alibaba Cloud will write configuration information into the os.conf file in the aliyun\cus - tom\image directory.
-Alibaba Cloud will automatically create an os.conf file if there is not any. - 2.
+- 1. Create the aliyun_custom_image directory in the root directory of the first image partition.
+When the instance that is created using the customized Linux image is started for the first time, Alibaba Cloud will write configuration information into the os.conf file in the aliyun_custom_image directory.
+Alibaba Cloud will automatically create an os.conf file if there is none. - 2.
 Create a parsing script in the image to parse system configurations of the os.conf file.
-For details about how to write a script, see Attentions on script parsing and Parsing script example.
+For details about how to write a script, see attentions on script parsing and parsing script example.